Convex structures of the unit tangent spheres in Teichm{\"u}ller space: Preliminaries

-Throughout this paper, we study the Teichm\"{u}ller space $\teich(S)$ equipped with Thurston's asymmetric metric, introduced in \cite{ThM}.
-To save words, we shall also use the term ``metric" instead of ``asymmetric metric" when the context is clear.
-We start by recalling the definition of his metric and some of its basic properties.
-For a Lipschitz map $f$ from a metric space $(X,d_X)$ to another metric space $(Y,d_Y)$, we set For any two points $x=(\Sigma_x, f_x)$ and $y=(\Sigma_y, f_y)$ in $\teich(S)$, the Thurston distance $\dth(x,y)$ is defined by Thurston proved that this distance is also expressed as
+Throughout this paper, we study the Teichm\"{u}ller space $\teich(S)$ equipped with Thurston's metric, introduced in \cite{ThM}.
+Since Thurston's metric does not satisfy the symmetry action which is usually part of the definition of a metric space, it is sometimes referred to an `asymmetric metric'.
+But to save words, we use the term `metric' instead of `asymmetric metric'.
+We start by recalling the definition of this metric and some of its basic properties.
+For a Lipschitz map $f$ from a metric space $(X,d_X)$ to another metric space $(Y,d_Y)$, we set For any two points $x=(\Sigma_x, f_x)$ and $y=(\Sigma_y, f_y)$ in $\teich(S)$, the Thurston distance $\dth(x,y)$ is defined by where the infimum is taken over all homeomorphisms $f$ homotopic to $f_y \circ f_x^{-1}$.
+Thurston proved that this distance is also expressed as

 where $\mathcal C$ denotes the set of isotopy classes of non-contractible simple closed curves on $S$, and where $\len$ denotes the length of the unique geodesic in the given homotopy class.
-Moreover, in the same paper, the distance was proved to be a Finsler metric corresponding to a norm defined by
+In the same paper, Thurston proved that the distance function is induced by a Finsler metric on Teichm\"uller space given by the family of norms on the tangent space $T_x \teich(S)$ at each point $x$, defined by